• Skip to primary navigation

 See the recipe card for full information on ingredients and quantities.

-• Step #1: Mix all the ingredients in a bowl.
+Step #1: Mix all meatball ingredients in a bowl.

-• Step #2: Roll small meatballs (walnut size).
-Wet your hands occasionally to make it easier to form the balls and prevent them from sticking.
+Step #2: Roll small, walnut-sized meatballs, wetting your hands occasionally to keep them from sticking.

-• Step #7: Add the meatballs and cook them in the sauce for about 5 minutes or until cooked through.
-Adjust the taste with salt and pepper.
+Step #6: Add the meatballs and cook them in the sauce for about 5 minutes or until cooked through.
+Adjust the taste.

 Make ahead, store, and freeze

-The albondigas tapas keep well in the fridge for about 2-3 days, allowing you to make them ahead of time and reheat before serving.
+The Spanish meatballs keep well in the fridge for about 2-3 days, allowing you to make them ahead of time and reheat before serving.

 Store leftovers in an airtight container for 2-3 days or less if you made the Spanish meatballs in advance.